-10/27: ACRU Policy Board Member Hans von Spakovsky explains why the U.S. Supreme Court made the right decision, giving lawmakers the power over gerrymandering.
+10/27: ACRU Policy Board Member Hans von Spakovsky explains why the Supreme Court was right to rule that political redistricting is constitutional.

 10/9: The Supreme Court will take on a case that will decide whether encouraging illegal immigration to the US is in fact protected speech.

 10/7: The Supreme Court rejected an official's request not to hear a Second Amendment case in New York.

 8/19: In the freest nation in the world, our system of government and our very liberty depend on free and fair elections.

 8/18: ACRU Policy Board Member Hans von Spakovsky outlines why election integrity is essential to free elections and how to keep our elections safe.

 8/16: ACRU Policy Board Member Hans von Spakovsky and Thomas Jipping report on five Democratic senators threatening the Supreme Court with political retaliation if it doesn't rule against Second Amendment rights.